The Mt. Ebal Curse Tablet

 - The lead defixio found by his team contained archaic proto-alphabetic script;

-- From around forty letters present, the Hebrew name for God appears twice and the word “cursed” ten times;
+- From forty letters, the Hebrew name for God appears twice and the word “cursed” ten times;

-- The tablet’s late Bronze Age dating makes it two to four hundred years older than any other known Hebrew text.
+- The tablet dates to the late Bronze Age, making it two to four hundred years older than any other known Hebrew text.

-- A possible reading is of a chiasmus, a literary form employed extensively in both the Old and New Testaments.
+- A reading may be a chiasmus, a literary form employed in both the Old and New Testaments.

 - That proposed reading was: